-Conrad 30 J-1 Waiver Program
+Conrad 30 Waiver Program for J-1 Visa Holders

 The Conrad 30 Waiver Program is for J-1 medical doctors who were trained outside of the United States.
 The purpose of the program is to waive the two-year residency requirement at the end of the J-1 exchange visitor program.

-Requirements for a Conrad 30 waiver
+Requirements for a Conrad 30 Waiver

 Each state has its own application guidelines and rules.
 However, all J-1 medical doctors must still do the following: